maclong01/maclong01/README.md

 * 🖌 Researching on **AI** and **Computer Vision for Action Recognition, Image Understanding**.

-* 🤩 Currently working on Image Understanding Models.
+* 🤩 Currently working on Image Understanding Backbone.

 ### 🏎️ Projects And Studies.
 <table>